 “A fine example of how (not) to live” / For Clarinet(s) and fixed media.

-Crescent Contemporary Music Festival at Green Acres Gallery, Wexford, A Salon performance (live and online) in the Contemporary Music Centre-Dublin, Kaleidoscope Night, The Dublin City Gallery The Hugh Lane.
+Crescent Contemporary Music Festival, Wexford.
+A Salon performance (live and online) in the Contemporary Music Centre-Dublin, Kaleidoscope Night, The Dublin City Gallery The Hugh Lane.
+Rose Festival Sligo.
+(Leland Bardwell Centenary)

 Please get in touch and start a conversation